Modern Slavery Statement — Commercial Waste Hanwell

 We operate with a zero-tolerance policy towards forced labour, child labour and human trafficking.
 Our policies require every team member and contractor engaged in commercial waste services in Hanwell to adhere to high standards of treatment, lawful employment and transparent working conditions.
 We provide training and guidance so that staff can identify risks and act decisively if concerns arise.

-Inspection and audit team reviewing supplier documentation As part of our commitment to ethical operations, Commercial Waste - Hanwell conducts targeted supplier risk assessments.
+A person wearing a short-sleeved shirt is placing a plastic bag filled with white dishes into an open, dark-colored wheeled rubbish bin positioned on a paved driveway surrounded by leafy bushes.
+The bin has a hinged lid that is lifted open, revealing a spacious interior suitable for commercial or household waste disposal.
+The scene appears to be outdoors on a clear day, with natural light illuminating the objects and background foliage.
+The image illustrates waste disposal activity, characteristic of rubbish collection services, with a focus on the handling of recyclable items or general waste, aligned with the services offered by Commercial Waste Hanwell in the Hanwell postcode area.
+As part of our commitment to ethical operations, Commercial Waste - Hanwell conducts targeted supplier risk assessments.
 We evaluate suppliers and subcontractors for compliance with anti-slavery standards, and we require contractual commitments that prohibit modern slavery practices.
 Our supplier selection processes include checks on documentation, verification of labour practices, and ongoing monitoring to maintain compliance with our values.

 Supplier Audits and Ongoing Monitoring